jflaatsch/resetOpenDTU/README.md

 -------------------
 this file handles opening the virtual environment for python and starting the script.  it also adds timestamps for the log file and can open a display for the browser on a GUI (window) operating system.

-System configuration files (see Setup section below for quickstart steps):
+System configuration files (see Setup section below for quick-start steps):
 ===================
 crontab - task scheduling tool to run the script at set times, command line examples
 -------------------